Smyth County is named for Alexander Smyth, who was a former Congressman from Virginia.

 Contractor: Stephenson & Getaz of Knoxville, Tennessee

 Note: Every courthouse needs an eccentric character or event.
-Approximately 45-50 years ago, allegedly a drunk came into the courthouse.
+Years ago, allegedly a drunk came into the courthouse.
 At that time the courthouse also served as the City Treasurer’s office.
 This man gave them a painting of a Dutchmen.
 He wanted that Dutchman to “guard the money.”
 It is now sitting above the vault of the Treasurer’s Office.
 During renovation of the building, one of the Clerks took it home for safekeeping.
 It was to returned to it’s lofty perch when it was safe.

 See: The architect Frank Pierce Milburn of Washington, DC.